Brandy Norwood: Legacy

-Brian McKnight, Jill Scott, Angie Stone, Tamia, Ty Dolla Sign and Tamar Braxton among others.
-Additionally, on many occasions, Norwood has been thought of as a talented artist that music producers and songwriters have used to enhance their own artistic and creative energies.

-Songwriter Sean Garrett credits the vocal work on the album Full Moon for his approach to writing, saying "I take a lot from what [Brandy] and Rodney did on the Full Moon album.
+Songwriter Sean Garrett credits Brandy's vocal work on the album Full Moon for his approach to writing, saying "I take a lot from what [Brandy] and Rodney did on the Full Moon album.
 I was extremely impressed with it and I always try to outdo that album".
 B.Slade spoke of the album, commenting Full Moon single-handedly changed the vocal game.
 "It has been the template for vocal choices and background vocal arrangements [for years]."
 R&B singer Melanie Fiona, especially admired the singer's work on that album.
 Neo soul singer India.Arie often cites the album, particularly the song "He Is" as being the template for a wide array of singers."
 The oft-praised vocal work on the album sparked the idea of Norwood gaining the subjective nickname the "vocal bible".
-Canadian R&B singer Keshia Chanté credited the album for inspiring her writing for her album Night & Day, while American singer Luke James referred to Full Moon as the "bible" of 2000s contemporary R&B, calling it the "blueprint of how to do vocals."